How to Choose Ski Gloves | How to Buy

 6) Dexterity and Grip: Gloves are better for dexterity, but you give away something really important, warmth, which gives a mitten much more versatility on a given day.
 Learn more about ski glove dexterity

 7) Water-proofing: the more water-proof a glove is, the less breathable it is, decreasing its versatility.
 The importance of water-proofing really depends on how much wet weather you ski in.
 Guide to water-proofing of ski gloves

 8) Leather or Synthetic?
 A leather glove is more form-fitting on your hand, is tougher and looks cool.
 But, is less breathable than nylon materials Guide to Leather Ski Gloves

 9) Palm reinforcements: gloves with reinforcement patches that cover the high-wear areas last much longer.
 They are not always more expensive.
 Learn more about reinforcement patches

 OK, so now that you have answered the basic questions and considered the design variables it's time for my advice on how to choose ski gloves among all the options:

 -You are going to pay more in a retail ski shop than online.
 The potential benefit of the ski shop is your ability to try on the gloves before purchasing.
 The reason I hedge with the word "potential" is that it is most likely you will chose gloves that are too big, ignoring the fact that ski gloves will break-in substantially.
-The major pitfall (besides price) of the ski shop is you are probably going to get bad advice from salespeople who know very little about ski gloves.
+The major pitfall (besides price) of the ski shop is you are probably going to get advice from salespeople who are not glove experts.
 From time to time I go to ski shops and ask questions, pretending to know nothing about ski gloves.
 The unsatisfactory answers I get reinforce my decision to remain an all-online ski glove company.

 Buy your gloves online!